 Can You Overcome Strife In Your Marriage? https://tellisandteri.com/2022/02/16/can-you-overcome-strife-in-your-marriage/ https://tellisandteri.com/2022/02/16/can-you-overcome-strife-in-your-marriage/#respond Wed, 16 Feb 2022 20:03:34 +0000 http://tellisandteri.com/?p=551 Have you ever wondered when the bickering would end?
 Will you ever overcome the strife in your marriage?
 How can you be kind to someone who is constantly unkind to you?
 Are these questions that often run through your mind desperately seeking an answer?
 Anyone can be good to people who are kind to them, but what about a misguided spouse who is emotionally or physically abusive?
 You know the kind you want to have a Dathan and Abiram experience.
 That’s when God told Moses to stand back, ‘He’s got this’—then the earth opened up and swallowed some of the rebellious Israelites in one gulp.

-The post Can You Overcome Strife In Your Marriage? appeared first on Marriage & Family Enrichment.
+The post Can You Overcome Strife In Your Marriage? appeared first on Christian Marriage and Family Resources.

 ]]>